 7 PM - 10 PM Friday 13 April 2018

-Join SCCI Founder and Director, Dr Gene Sherman AM as she warmly welcomes you to SCCI’s inaugural Fashion Film Festival.
 We premiere Who’s a Fly Bird?, the winning entry in the SCCI/AFTRS Future of Fashion short film competition, judged by Dr Sherman, AFTRS CEO Neil Peplow and Oscar winning film producer Emile Sherman.
-Neil, Emile and the filmmakers Bianca Tomchin (co-director and costume designer), Mathew Harvey (co-director) and Steph Bosnic (producer) introduce the film and discuss their influences.
+Neil, Emile and the filmmakers Bianca Tomchin (co-director and costume designer), Mathew Harvey (co-director) and Steph Bosnic (producer) introduce the film and discuss their influences, while Jack Atherton (Producer and Director) and Andre Shannon (Producer and Director) of The Future of Fashion is Queer (in VR) will facilitate a unique VR film experience.

 7:30 PM – 10:00 PM